unit-io/unitdb/docs/usage/advanced.md

 ### Iterating over items
 Use the DB.Items() function which returns a new instance of ItemIterator.
-Specify topic to retrieves values and use last parameter to specify duration or specify number of recent messages to retrieve from the topic. for example, "last=1h" retrieves messages from tracedb stored in last 1 hour, or "last=100" to retrieves last 100 messages from the tracedb:
+Specify topic to retrieve values and use last parameter to specify duration or specify number of recent messages to retrieve from the topic. for example, "last=1h" retrieves messages from tracedb stored in last 1 hour, or "last=100" to retrieve last 100 messages from the tracedb:

 ```